The two-story Randolph Campus library. View more photos of the Randolph Campus.

 International in scope, enables students and researchers to discover the everyday details about past eras that make historical accounts relevant and meaningful.

-Great Events and Great Lives offer far-reaching view of history, and include worldwide coverage of important events, men and women in all areas of achievement from ancient times to the modern era.
+Great Events and Great Lives offers a far-reaching view of history, and include worldwide coverage of important events, men and women in all areas of achievement from ancient times to the modern era.

 Covers global history from ancient times to the present day.
 Contents include reference books, essays, journal articles, historical newspaper and magazine articles, maps, rare books, government documents, transcripts of historical speeches, images and video clips.
 Study Units offer editorially selected material on over 500 historical topics.